-Based on these criteria, 30 counties (i.e., Alachua, Bay, Brevard, Broward, Charlotte, Clay, Columbia, Duval, Escambia, Franklin, Gulf, Hernando, Hillsborough, Lee, Leon, Manatee, Miami-Dade, Okaloosa, Orange, Osceola, Palm Beach, Pasco, Pinellas, Polk, Santa Rosa, Sarasota, Seminole, Volusia, Wakulla, and Walton) are eligible to levy the surtax.
-During the 2021 calendar year, Broward County will be levying at 1 percent, and Duval and Miami-Dade counties will be levying at 0.5 percent.
+Based on these criteria, 23 counties (i.e., Alachua, Brevard, Broward, Charlotte, Clay, Columbia, Duval, Hernando, Hillsborough, Lee, Leon, Manatee, Miami-Dade, Orange, Osceola, Palm Beach, Pasco, Pinellas, Polk, Sarasota, Seminole, Volusia, and Wakulla) are eligible to levy the surtax.
+During the 2022 calendar year, Broward County will be levying at 1 percent, and Duval and Miami-Dade counties will be levying at 0.5 percent.
 Effective March 15, 2021, the surtax levy in Hillsborough County was terminated after the Florida Supreme Court ruled that the county's levy was unconstitutional.
 This surtax, in addition to the Emergency Fire Rescue Services and Facilities Surtax and the School Capital Outlay Surtax, is not subject to a combined rate limitation that impacts the other discretionary sales surtax levies.

 The Department of Revenue shall distribute the surtax proceeds to the county government for deposit into the county trust fund or remittance by the county's governing body to an expressway, transit, or transportation authority created by law.
 Generally, the surtax proceeds may be expended by the county government or an expressway, transit or transportation authority created by law for the planning, development, construction, operation, and maintenance of roads and bridges in the county; for the planning, development, expansion, operation, and maintenance of bus and fixed guideway systems; for the planning, development, construction, operation, and maintenance of on-demand transportation services; and for the payment of principal and interest on bonds issued for the construction of fixed guideway rapid transit systems, bus systems, roads, or bridges.
-Effective October 1, 2022, the authorized uses of the surtax proceeds will change.
+Effective October 1, 2022, additional uses of the surtax proceeds in Miami-Dade County are authorized.